March 01, 2024

 Since 2016, there has been a rapid increase in cases of Chikungunya Fever across Central America and Caribbean, caused by day-biting mosquitos.
 Chikungunya has similar symptoms to Dengue Fever which is also a continued risk in Central and South America, The WHO is now advising visitors to Sao Paulo state to have a Yellow Fever vaccination.
 Bolivia has seem some cases so check whether you need a Yellow Fever certificate before departure.

 The Zika Virus, spread again by Aedes mosquitoes, is infecting many across the continent.
 Brazil suffered from a serious outbreak in 2016, the situation has now improved and the threat of infections remain.
 Any women planning to get pregnant or who are pregnant should seek medical advice and may wish to avoid the regions.
 For most people however, the symptoms are mild and much less severe than Dengue or Chikungunya Fever.
 However, the long-term consequences of the diseases are still being explored.
-Severe flooding in Brazil's north east states in December 2022 is likely to increase the risk of Dengue Fever.
+Severe flooding in Brazil in December 2023 has resulted in a signicant increase in cases of Dengue Fever, Rio declared a medical emergency in early February 2024.

 A number of travellers visiting the Amazon areas of Latin America have tried the local Ayahuasca (known as Yage in Colombia) drug.
 This is a tribal hallucinogenic drug which we strongly advise not to be taken.
 It was very powerful and has unpredictable side effects, (of note, it's never given to tribal youngsters) and led to the death of a British traveller in 2014.